-Prior to the defense: No dissertation can proceed to a defense until each member of the committee and the department chair have signed the "permission to defend" form, signifying that each has individually read the dissertation draft and has concluded that it is in final form except for minor changes.
+Prior to the defense: No dissertation can proceed to a defense until each member of the committee and the department chair have signed the "Approval to Defend Dissertation Form", signifying that each has individually read the dissertation draft and has concluded that it is in final form except for minor changes.
 This does NOT preclude the committee from stipulating changes (possibly major ones) as a result of the issues raised in the oral examination.